Course Details

 Modules listed within the Programme Content with an (M) beside them are MicroCreds and can be taken independently.

 Students can register on a fulltime or part-time basis.
-Students must complete 6 - 8 taught modules, to include two core modules and 4-6 elective modules from the modules available, with a research thesis.
-The full-time option is completed over three academic semesters.
-In the flexible part-time option, students register for one, two or three modules per semester, with maximum period of registration being three years.
-Offering the programme in this way addresses the educational, professional, clinical and financial demands of the student, the employer and clinical service.
+Students must complete 6 - 8 taught modules, to include two core modules (Evidence Based Practice and Research Methods) and 4-6 elective modules from the modules available, with a research thesis.
+The full-time option can be completed over three academic semesters.
+In the flexible part-time option, students may pace the programme in light of their current workload and register for one, two or three modules per semester, with a maximum period of registration of three years.
+This flexible approach takes into account the educational, professional, clinical and financial demands of the student, the employer and clinical service.
+Students may also enter this MSc as a graduate of the Post Graduate Certificate in Advanced Clinical Practice, with the option to carry over credits accrued on that programme, at the discretion of the programme team.

 Depending on the module, the academic work may include classes, seminars, self-directed learning and/or e-learning, both on and off campus.

-The taught core modules are PY5021 Evidence Based Practice and OT5002 Research Methods.
-Students choose 4-6 other elective modules (depending on ECTS and learning goals) and complete a research project.
+Students will complete 90 credits during the course of the part-time or full-time programme.
+Students will complete two taught core modules, PY5021 Evidence Based Practice [12 ECTS] and CT5031 Research Methods [12 ECTS]).
+Students choose 4-6 other elective modules (depending on ECTS and learning goals) as well as being supported in completing a research project, relevant to their practice.
 All modules are listed in the table below, including the semesters in which the modules run.
+Depending on the module, the academic work may include classes, seminars, self-directed learning and/or e-learning, both on and off campus.

 Full-time programme structure

-- Students must take 2 core modules (OT5002 and PY5021), 4-6 elective modules and complete a research dissertation.
+• Students must take 2 core modules (CT5031 and PY5021), 4-6 elective modules and complete a research dissertation.
 The student can take two ILM modules in the same semester.

 Part-time programme structure

-- If a student is unable to complete the programme in three years, the course board may consider an application to extend a student's period of registration.
-Students must take 2 core modules (PY5021 and OT5002) and 4 elective modules and complete a research dissertation.
+• If a student is unable to complete the programme in three years, the course board may consider an application to extend a student's period of registration.
+Students must take 2 core modules (PY5021 and CT5031) and 4 elective modules and complete a research dissertation.
 The student can take two ILM modules in the same semester.

-- The core module OT5002 Research Methods must be undertaken before dissertation modules CT6001 and CT6002.
+• The core module CT5031 Research Methods must be undertaken before dissertation modules CT6001 and CT6002.

 Programme Structure